 My favorite of the covers is, hands down, Marvel Team-Up #95 from July 1980 that marks the debut of everyone’s favorite battle stave-wielding heroine, Mockingbird!
 This gorgeous cover with Mockingbird vaulting over a downed S.H.I.E.L.D. agent while kicking Spidey off balance is beautiful and colored perfectly.
 The yellow titles, green backgrounds, blue-favored center and purple/black foreground flow amazingly well with the art.

-The Complete Frank Miller Spider-Man, I highly recommend it.
+If you’re a fan of Spidey or Frank Miller and can find The Complete Frank Miller Spider-Man, I highly recommend it.
 There have been two printings of the book, a 1994 leather-bound version with a three-quarters dust jacket, and a 2002 second printing with a full length dust jacket and markings on the spine that line the book up nicely with the other oversized Marvel hardcovers on your shelf.
 But, ultimately, you should be picking this up for what’s contained under the wrapper.